 Since the insertion of a mathematical trick into the general relativity equations could prevent the formation of singularities in regular black holes, Neves considered creating a similar artifice to eliminate the singularity in a regular bounce.

-In modern science, a theory is worthless if cannot be verified, however beautiful and inspiring it may be.
+In science, says philosopher Karl Popper, a theory is worthless if cannot be verified, however beautiful and inspiring it may be.
 How do you test the hypothesis of a Big Bang that did not start with a singularity?

 “By looking for traces of the events in a contraction phase that may have remained in the ongoing expansion phase.
 What traces?
 The candidates include remnants of black holes from a previous phase of universal contraction that may have survived the bounce,” Neves said.